jourquin/Box-Cox-Lambdas-Heuristic/README.md

 on the lambda's used for their Box-Cox transform.
 Therefore, the script uses the [ht](https://github.com/nfultz/ht) package, a minimal implementation of a hash table using the [digest](https://cran.r-project.org/package=digest) package.
-As ht is not available on CRAN, a compiled version is provided with this project (ht_1.0.tgz).
+As ht is not available on CRAN, a source version is provided with this project (ht_1.0.tar.gz).
 The package will be automatically installed when the script is run.
 Note that the [digest](https://cran.r-project.org/package=digest) package must be installed from CRAN.